gch1p/inverter-tools/README.md

   supported.
 - `inverterd` is a daemon that starts a TCP server and implements simple text-based [telnet-compatible](inverterd-telnet.gif) chat [protocol](PROTOCOL.md).
-It supports all commands and options supported by inverterctl, and it's supposed to be used instead of interterctl in multi-user or multi-threaded scenarios, where there may be more than one simultaneous request to device, to avoid errors or device lockups.
+It supports all commands and options supported by inverterctl, and it's supposed to be used instead of inverterctl in multi-user or multi-threaded scenarios, where there may be more than one simultaneous request to device, to avoid errors or device lockups.